 Headers

 Understanding the header hierarchy and flow of your information is very important for accessibility.
 The first header of any section should always be placed as a header 2.
-Then any sub sections underneath should begin with a header 3, then 4, then 5 and so on.
+Then any sub sections underneath should begin with a header 3, then 4.
 For example:

 First Section (Header 2)